vtexdocs/dev-portal-content/docs/guides/VTEX inStore/instore-invoiced-orders/get-invoiced-orders-placed-in-instore.md

 From this information, a billing middleware for the physical store integrated with inStore is required to perform this query.
 You must contract a middleware from VTEX by contacting [our Support](https://support.vtex.com/hc/en-us/requests).

->ℹ️ To check the order once, you can also use the [List orders](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/oms/pvt/orders) endpoint, but we do not recommend the use for integrations.
+> ℹ️️ To check the order once, you can also use the [List orders](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/oms/pvt/orders) endpoint, but we do not recommend the use for integrations.